Constructing the foundation layer for on-chain intelligence

 Fast by default

 Agents demand responses in milliseconds, not minutes.
-The Altlayer platform was engineered with latency as a primary constraint from the very beginning.
+The AltLayer platform was engineered with latency as a first-class constraint from the very beginning.

 Open composition

-Every product within the ecosystem is composable with the rest.
+Every product in the ecosystem composes seamlessly with the others.
 An agent registered via ERC-8004 can immediately communicate with AltLLM and execute through AltClaw.

 Chain-agnostic

-The protocol does not favor specific L1s or L2s.
-Altlayer's tooling operates across Ethereum mainnet, Arbitrum, and custom rollups built on the RaaS stack.
+The protocol does not take sides between L1s and L2s.
+AltLayer's tooling operates across Ethereum mainnet, Arbitrum, and custom rollups built on the RaaS stack.

 Developer-first

-Docs, SDKs, and local testing tooling — including Hardhat plugins — ship with every major release.
-Builders should be up and running within a single afternoon.
+Docs, SDKs, and local testing tools — including Hardhat plugins — ship alongside every major release.
+Builders should be up and running within an afternoon.

 Technology